-NOTE FOR ALL FAMILIES: Unlinked and opposite rolls permitted only on straight, horizontal lines.
-However, an aileron or snap roll element may be added after a spin.
-On vertical up lines, opposite aileron rolls may be added as long as the total extent of rotation does not exceed 540 degrees nor the number of stops exceeds 5.
-On vertical down lines, opposite aileron rolls may be added as long as the total extent of rotation does not exceed 450 degrees nor the number of stops exceeds 4.
+NOTE FOR ALL FAMILIES: Unlinked and opposite rolls permitted only on straight horizontal lines except that on vertical up lines, opposite aileron rolls may be added as long as the total extent of rotation does not exceed 450° nor the number of stops exceed 4.
+On vertical down lines, opposite aileron rolls may be added as long as the total extent of rotation does not exceed 360° nor the number of stops exceed 3.
+An aileron or snap roll element may be added after a spin.